mmoreno-cart/arcgis-datamodel-update/README.md

 Data model is updated !

-For any questions you can contact Miguel from CartONG ! :)
+For any questions you can contact the author ! :)